typhonjs-fvtt-demo/template-svelte-ts-pf2e/README.md

 Provides a barebones [Foundry VTT](https://foundryvtt.com/) module template repo to get set up with using the [TyphonJS Runtime Library](https://github.com/typhonjs-fvtt-lib/runtime), [Svelte](https://svelte.dev/), and [Typescript](https://www.typescriptlang.org/).

 The Foundry types being used is [foundry-pf2e](https://github.com/7H3LaughingMan/foundry-pf2e).
 The League's community types will work as well if you can find a stable version.
+Please see the [TS League template repo](https://github.com/typhonjs-fvtt-demo/template-svelte-ts-league) to work with the League types.

 [TRL API docs](https://typhonjs-fvtt-lib.github.io/api-docs/index.html)